Unit of measurement: Base and derived units

-For most quantities a unit is necessary to communicate values of that physical quantity.
-For example, conveying to someone a particular length without using some sort of unit is impossible, because a length cannot be described without a reference used to make sense of the value given.
+For most quantities, a unit is necessary to communicate values of that physical quantity.
+For example, it is necessary to use some form of unit to convey to someone a particular length, because a length can be described only in relation to an understood defined quantity, such as another length that is known to both people.

-But not all quantities require a unit of their own.
-Using physical laws, units of quantities can be expressed as combinations of units of other quantities.
-Thus only a small set of units is required.
+Not all quantities require a dedicated unit.
+Using physical laws, units of quantities can be expressed in terms of a combination of unit for other quantities.
+This allows a small set of units to be used to define all others.
 These units are taken as the base units and the other units are derived units.
-Thus base units are the units of the quantities which are independent of other quantities and they are the units of length, mass, time, electric current, temperature, luminous intensity and the amount of substance.
-Derived units are the units of the quantities which are derived from the base quantities and some of the derived units are the units of speed, work, acceleration, energy, pressure etc.
+Thus, base units are the units of the quantities that are independent of other quantities.
+In the SI, these are the units of length, mass, time, electric current, temperature, luminous intensity and amount of substance.
+Derived units are the units of the quantities that are derived from the base quantities and some of the derived units are the units of speed, work, acceleration, energy, pressure, etc.

 Different systems of units are based on different choices of a set of related units including fundamental and derived units.